Skylly1/doudizhu-privacy/index.md

 **This app does not collect any personally identifiable information.**

-Roguelike x 斗地主 is a single-player Roguelike Doudizhu card game.
+Poker UNO© is a single-player Roguelike Doudizhu card game.
 No account registration or login is required.
 We do not collect names, emails, phone numbers, or any personal information.
 We do not use ATT (App Tracking Transparency) or IDFA tracking.
 We do not serve any advertisements.

 ### Analytics & Crash Reporting